rinpharma/whitepaper_ROI/roi_summit.md

 - Purpose of the session (inform a whitepaper).

 - Why ROI is an important conversation for the adoption of open-source in clinical trials?

+- Example from James' presentation on how we can convey ROI, to prompt ideas.

-- Goal: Your contributions today will directly influence a published industry resource.
+- Your contributions today will directly influence a published industry resource.

 ## Polls (10 mins)